-Contents:

-1.0 Introduction 2.0 Informal action Formal action 3.0 4.0 Right to representation 5.0 Formal meeting 6.0 Action plan 7.0 Dismissal Right of Appeal 8.0 10.0 Headteacher sickness absence Monitoring and review 11.0 Appendix I Guidance on absence meetings 12.0 Appendix 2 Flowchart for appeals 13.0
+Contents

+- I.0 Introduction

+- 2.0 Informal action

+- 3.0 Formal action

+- 4.0 Right to representation

+- 5.0 Formal meeting

+- 6.0 Action plan

+- 7.0 Dismissal

+- 8.0 Right of Appeal

+- 10.0 Headteacher sickness absence

+- 11.0 Monitoring and review

+Appendix I Flowchart for appeals

-1.0 Introduction
+I.0 Introduction

-- 1.1 The Trust Board recognises the importance of managing attendance in a supportive manner, promoting fairness and transparency in the treatment of employees and ensuring that acceptable standards are sustainable and maintained. - 1.2 This policy is based on the principles of the ACAS Code of Practice on discipline and grievance and current employment and educational legislative requirements. - 1.3 The policy applies to the following employees: - 1.3.1 Support staff: where there are concerns which informal action has been unable to address or which are serious enough to require formal action - 1.3.2 Teachers: where there are concerns which the appraisal process has been unable to address, or which are serious enough to require formal action - 1.3.3 Central team: where there are concerns which the appraisal process has been unable to address, or which are serious enough to require formal action - 1.4 This policy provides a framework for the Headteacher/line manager to manage: - I.4.1 An employee's unacceptable level of short-term absence to encourage a high attendance level - 1.4.2 An employee's long-term absence to support their recovery and return to work - 1.4.3 The occasions where an employee cannot return to work - 1.5 For further information on how to support employees through sickness absences, including assisting with their return to work, please refer to the Trust's Sickness Absence Policy. - 1.6 This policy does not form part of any employee's contract of employment and is entirely non-contractual.
+- 1.1 The Trust Board recognises the importance of managing attendance in a supportive manner, promoting fairness and transparency in the treatment of employees and ensuring that acceptable standards are sustainable and maintained. - 1.2 This policy is based on the principles of the ACAS Code of Practice on discipline and grievance and current employment and educational legislative requirements. - 1.3 The policy applies to the following employees: - Support staff: where there are concerns which informal action has been unable to address or which are serious enough to require formal action - Teachers: where there are concerns which the appraisal process has been unable to address, or which are serious enough to require formal action - Central team: where there are concerns which the appraisal process has been unable to address, or which are serious enough to require formal action - 1.4 This policy provides a framework for the headteacher/line manager to manage: - An employee's unacceptable level of short-term absence to encourage a high attendance level - An employee's long-term absence to support their recovery and return to work - The occasions where an employee cannot return to work - 1.5 For further information on how to support employees through sickness absences, including assisting with their return to work, please refer to the Trust's Sickness Absence Policy. - 1.6 This policy does not form part of any employee's contract of employment and is entirely non-contractual.
 It may be amended, withdrawn, suspended or departed from at the discretion of the Trust at anytime.